Scalingo/documentation/_posts/languages/ruby/rails/2000-01-01-redis-cache.md

 config.cache_store = :redis_cache_store, { url: "#{ ENV['REDIS_URL'] }/0:#{ ENV['SOURCE_VERSION'] || ENV['CONTAINER_VERSION'] }" }
 ```

-By default, Redis databases on Scalingo has a [timeout](https://doc.scalingo.com/databases/redis/start#idle-connections-timeout)
+By default, Redis databases on Scalingo have a [timeout]({% post_url databases/redis/2000-01-01-start %}#idle-connections-timeout).

-If you want to not depend on the timeout of the server, you may want to
+If you don't want to depend on the timeout of the server, you may want to
-change the client connection timeout you can do it like this:
+change the client connection timeout You can do it like this:
 ```ruby
 config.cache_store = :redis_cache_store, { url: "#{ ENV['REDIS_URL'] }/0:#{ ENV['SOURCE_VERSION'] || ENV['CONTAINER_VERSION'] }", timeout: 30 }
 ```

-If you want an automatic reconnection after the timeout has been completed,
+If you want an automatic reconnection after the connection timed out,
 you should set the `reconnect_attempts` option:
 ```ruby
 config.cache_store = :redis_cache_store, { url: "#{ ENV['REDIS_URL'] }/0:#{ ENV['SOURCE_VERSION'] || ENV['CONTAINER_VERSION'] }", timeout: 30, reconnect_attempts: 1 }